SEC to allow football workouts on campus beginning June 8

 ---

-AP Sports Writers Stephen Hawkins, Jim Vertuno, Teresa M. Walker, Paul Newberry and John Zenor contributed to this report.
+AP Sports Writers Stephen Hawkins, Jim Vertuno, Teresa M. Walker and John Zenor contributed to this report.